 - Myth: Being an FBA seller means no buy box worries.
 You’ll always be in the buy box.

-Reality: FBA does bring faster fulfilment into the picture.
-But inventory and stocks-out also influence buy box placement.
-If you’re not diligent about inventory in a fulfilment center, you’ll lose the box soon enough.
+Reality: FBA does bring faster fulfillment into the picture.
+But inventory and stock-out also influence buy box placement.
+If you’re not diligent about inventory in a fulfillment center, you’ll lose the box soon enough.

 The Bottom Line

 Ever been in the Amazon buy box before?
 What do you think went right that time around?
 If you had to pick just one strategy to get into the buy box, which one would you pick?